 On May 16, school districts across New York State put their 2017-2018 budget proposals up for public vote.
 Five of Campus CMG's pre-referendum clients also asked residents to weigh in on proposed capital improvement projects, and all five found widespread voter approval.

 Dozens of supporters from nine surrounding school districts attended the groundbreaking of Monroe 2-Orleans BOCES Capital Project in Spencerport, NY on Friday, June 17, 2016.
-The project will be a first for BOCES 2 in its 60-year history.
-The $29.2 million in enhancements will bring both WEMOCO Career and Technical Education Center and the Educational Services Center to the 21st Century with a state-of-the-art environment.
+The project was a first for BOCES 2 in its 60-year history.
+The $29.2 million in enhancements brought both WEMOCO Career and Technical Education Center and the Educational Services Center to the 21st Century with a state-of-the-art environment.

 Renovations to Adams and Crosby fields at Kenmore - Town of Tonawanda Union Free School District are officially underway today.
 The field renovations are part of a $52 million capital project that was approved by voters in December 2014.